parsaeisa/Notes/Software engineering/work culture.md

     - You can also correct your manager, for example while breaking a task ( tasks' granularity)

 - Prioritize your tasks. don't work on more than one task at a time.
 (You can lower the time interval of working on different tasks to ** **)

+### Teamwork mindset

+The atomicity in a software company is **team** not **person**.

+If you have a solution that you strongly think that is correct, it is not necessarily applied if other team members are not agree with it.
+(Even don't insist too much).

+If a facinating task must be delivered in the team, your concern should be meeting the deadline of that task regardless to it's assigned developer.
+(Personnaly I always wanted to do facinating tasks myself, this concern is wrong)